open/close all folders

 - Any time Fin Fang Foom gets a cameo in an unrelated story (which happens surprisingly often), since he's Marvel's most popular kaiju.

-- Preceding all the other "Animated Lincoln Statue" references in this page: An issue of Captain America from the 1970s had him attacked by the statue after it was animated by the telekinetic villain Animus.
+- An issue of Captain America from the 1970s had him attacked by the statue after it was animated by the telekinetic villain Animus.
 Yes, Captain America battled Abraham Lincoln.

-- And, once again, the statue of Abraham Lincoln (well, Abraham Linkid) comes to life in an issue of Captain Carrot and His Amazing Zoo Crew!.
+- The statue of Abraham Lincoln (well, Abraham Linkid) comes to life in an issue of Captain Carrot and His Amazing Zoo Crew!.